 Adding to the seasoning on your cast iron cookware can be done in several different ways.
 Seasoning your pan really just consists of heating up your pan to a very high temperature and coating it with oil or shortening.
 Everyone seems to have their own preferred temperature, time, and method, but they all have the same general concept.

-To learn more about the different processes used for seasoning cast iron pans, check back next week for the next article in our Cast Iron Cooking series.
+To learn more about the different processes used for seasoning cast iron pans, continue reading here.

 Just remember, cast iron cookware is a lot more simple than people expect.
 As long as you keep it dry and seasoned properly, it'll last you (and probably your grandkids) a lifetime.